istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 security of your cluster.
 I also hope that I managed to convince you that Istio can serve as an effective tool for controlling egress traffic securely, and that Istio has multiple advantages over the alternative solutions.
-In my opinion, you can even choose secure egress traffic control as the first use case for applying Istio to your cluster.
+In my opinion, you can even choose secure control of egress traffic as the first use case for applying Istio to your cluster.
 Istio will already be beneficial for you, even before you start using all other features, such as traffic management, security, policies and telemetry, applied to traffic between microservices inside the cluster.